2015-2016 Club Guide

 - Visit Student Life, Room M2820 to pick up a Club Recognition Packet.

 - Find five students interested in joining the new club and record their names and their Student ID numbers on the Club Recognition Form or on the Club Sign-up Sheet.
 You may also submit a typed list and attach it with the Club Recognition Packet.

 - Find an ACC employee who is willing to become the club’s advisor.
 The new advisor must agree to the responsibilities of being an advisor and sign the Club Recognition Form in acknowledgement and receipt of said responsibilities.

-- Return the Club Recognition Form to Student Affairs by the deadline – Club Recognition Meeting.
+- Return the Club Recognition Form to Student Life by the deadline – Club Recognition Meeting.

 - Upon official recognition, hold the club’s first organizational meeting, select officers and create a constitution.

 - Provide a copy of the constitution and the name, position, Student ID number and contact information of the Club officers to Student Life.
 New clubs have thirty days to submit the constitution from the time they submit the Club Recognition Form.